thr3a/docs-generator-for-chatgpt/kamal/index.md

 ## Proxy

 You can run your accessory behind the Kamal proxy.
-See Proxy for more information.
+See Proxy for more information

 ```yaml
     proxy: